Overv/MineAssemble/README.md

 I started writing the reference code with the idea that if it was longer than 150 statements (excluding boilerplate), it wouldn't be worth doing it in assembly.
-Since this was originally part of a uni assignment, I also had only about 1 week to finish it.
+Like all estimates in the world of programming, this limit turned out to be a gross underestimate, reaching about 134 lines before adding the texture code.
+Nevertheless, since this was originally part of a uni assignment, I still had a time limit of only about 1 week.

 How does it work?
 -----------------